PeterAsenov22/Angular6-Course-Exercises/MovieFinder/README.md

 # MovieFinder

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project uses the TMDb API but is not endorsed or certified by TMDb.

 ## Development server